YShoji-HEP/dbgbb/README.md

 * Optional buffered sender reduces TCP transactions and maintains the program runtime speed.
 * Various tools for data collection: accumuation, oneshot and frequency reduction.
 * Debug data can be read during program execution and persist after execution.
+* The server holds debugging data in memory and provides ultra-fast random access to the data.
 * Unsigned/signed integer, real float, complex float and string are supported.
 For array data, `Vec`, `ndarray` and `nalgebra` are currently supported.

 ```mermaid